sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 "Seaside?"

-"I *refuse* to call it Mafia Town."
+"I *refuse* to call it Mafia Town any longer."
 She spat off into the distance.
-"But over the years, anyone who... who might have once called me family, or even just a friend, has taken off.
+"It used to be called Seaside.
+Back before *they* turned up.
+But over the years, anyone who... who might have once called me family, or even just a friend, has taken off, scared off by the Mafia.
 I once had a roof over my head, a home, I didn't have to steal food..."

 Mu sighed, and looked down into her lap.
 "Seaside is a shell of what it once was.
 It's only gotten worse since the Mafia have taken over.
 And I can't really go anywhere else.
 That bird country won't accept non-bird migrants, Subcon is... well you know, and I may be pretty outspoken, but I don't have the lung capacity for the Alps."
 Glancing up to Hat Kid's face, she deeply sighed.
 "And even if I could go to those places, well ... as you said, I've made a lot of enemies now.
 So please... if this is a joke, just... just say so."